ietf-gitwg/using-github/draft-thomson-git-using-github.md

 snapshot and makes the content of the in-progress document available to a wider audience.

-Editors SHOULD endeavor to create a new Internet-Draft submission two weeks prior to every session (see Section 7.1 of {{?RFC2418}}).
+Editors SHOULD create a new Internet-Draft submission two weeks prior to every session (see Section 7.1 of {{?RFC2418}}).
 Participants in a session can't be expected to monitor changes to documents in real-time; an Internet-Draft ensures that there is a common, stable state that is known to all participants.

 Working group chairs MAY request the creation of an Internet-Draft at any time, in consultation with document editors.